 Best spa vacation

 Glenwood Springs, Colorado

-It may still be winter in the Rocky Mountains, but you can warm up with a visit to the area’s natural hot springs: Glenwood Hot Springs Resort, Iron Mountain Hot Springs, and Yampah Spa and Vapor Caves, where visitors can enjoy the only natural geothermal steam bath in North America.
-The adventurous can also explore Glenwood Caverns before the summer crowds set in or take advantage of the river rafting season, which starts in April.
-Although spring comes earlier here than in other ski towns (and there’s no dreaded “mud season” due to Glenwood’s lower elevation), the mountains still provide ample opportunity for spring skiing if you visit in March or early April.
+It may still be winter in the Rocky Mountains, but you can warm up with a visit to the area’s natural hot springs: Glenwood Hot Springs Resort, Iron Mountain Hot Springs and Yampah Spa and Vapor Caves, where visitors can enjoy the only natural geothermal steam bath in North America.
+The adventurous can also explore Glenwood Caverns before the summer crowds set in or take advantage of river rafting season, which starts in April.
+Although spring comes earlier here than in other ski towns (and there’s no dreaded “mud season,” thanks to Glenwood’s lower elevation), the mountains still provide ample opportunity for spring skiing if you visit in March or early April.